BigSoftVideo/DOTE/glossary.md

 An alignment symbol (Mondadian conventions) is a unique symbol reserved for use in a transcript to indicate the temporal alignment of an action in a [subtier](#tier.md) with the [HEAD](#head) of the [Neighbourhood](#neighbourhood).

 See [Realignment](#align).

+### Ambisonic <a id='ambisonic'></a>

+An Ambisonic audio recording is a representation of the [Spatial Audio](#spatial-audio) field around a fixed point.
+Special Ambisonic microphones with at least four microphone capsules in a fixed configuration can be used to capture multiple channels of sound that later can be rendered through headphones to reconstruct the Spatial Audio field from the 'point of view' of the hearer.
+In later releases, _DOTE_ will support Ambisonic recordings in a standard format and render the Spatial Audio field to match the [360-degree Video](#360) recording with which it is associated.

 ### Autocompletion <a id='autocomplete'></a>